 During gastric bypass, the stomach is divided to create a smaller stomach pouch to which a section of the small intestine is directly attached.
 The remaining stomach area is not removed, but is separated from the smaller pouch.

 The small intestine is divided just beyond the duodenum and a connection with the new stomach pouch is constructed.
 Any food consumed will bypass a portion of the small intestine where calories and nutrients are normally absorbed.
-The length of either segment of the intestine can be increased to generate higher or lower levels of malabsorption.

 In many cases, this procedure can be performed laparoscopically using smaller incisions instead of a large abdominal opening.
 Performing gastric bypass laparoscopically will reduce your risk of infection and shorten recovery time.